exercism/go/exercises/concept/meteorology/.meta/design.md

 - `interfaces`
 - `methods`
 - `structs`
-## Story

-Try to think of a story for the exercise that ties all the tasks together.
-The story doesn't need to be highly complex.
-Even a small story goes a long way to improve the enjoyment of the exercise.

 ## Resources

 Some links that might be helpful as a starting point and/or for the links section of the concept: